 How to make your crackers?

-Low-carb baking is a bit different from regular baking as you are using nut flour or seed flour that contains lots of fiber.
+Low-carb baking is slightly different from regular baking as you are using nut flour or seed flour that contains lots of fiber.
 Fibers are water absorbent and make low-carb doughs a bit more sticky than flour-based ones.

 Kitchen tools to bake keto crackers